 The one condition of all submissions is that they portray science and/or scientists in realistic, non-stereotypical ways.
 They do not necessarily have to be sympathetic characters, and the story does not have to be strictly about science.
 Sloan is interested in reading about scientists as human beings whether they're fallible or heroic.
 The stories can be totally fiction or based on an actual event or person.

-Science fiction and medical stories are not accepted.
-All proposals must be approved by a legitimate scientist, either a USC faculty member or a scientist from outside the university.
+Science fiction and purely medical stories are not accepted.
+All proposals must be approved for scientific accuracy by a legitimate scientist, either a USC faculty member or a scientist from outside the university.